wso2/docs-choreo-dev/en/pe-docs/docs/infrastructure/domains/configure-a-custom-domain-for-your-organization.md

             - The **API** entity type represents Choreo components exposed via an endpoint, including API Proxy, Service, and Webhook components.
             - The **Web App** entity type represents the Web Application component.

+    4. (Optional) Select the **Enable auto-apply** checkbox to automatically apply this domain to all APIs in the selected environment.
+This option is only available when the entity type is set to API.

 7. Take a look at the generated CNAME target value displayed and create a DNS record associating the domain name to the CNAME target value with your DNS provider.

     ![CNAME target value](../../assets/img/administer/configure-domain/cname-target-value.png)